Looking for stress-free batched cocktails for your next gathering?

 You really don’t need any special tools for mixing batched cocktails, but there are a few things that are helpful to have on hand:

-• A large covered jar for storage
+• A large covered jar or pitcher for storage

 • A serving container like a pitcher or punch bowl